dhruvs47/dhruvs47/README.md

 ### Current Status Quo:

 - 💼 I’m pursuing a <strong>Bachelor's of Engineering</strong>.
-- 🔭 I’m currently working for <strong>The Rapid Prototyping Unit at the Government of Ontario</strong> as a <strong>Low-Code Developer</strong>
+- 🔭 Previously worked for <strong>The Rapid Prototyping Unit at the Government of Ontario</strong> as a <strong>Low-Code Developer</strong>
-- 👨‍💻 Learning about tech entrepreneurship and all things startups
+- 👨‍💻 Making films and building things

 ### 📅 Hobbies: